The General Position Problem: A Survey: Introduction

 The No-Three-In-Line Problem has been investigated in other geometrical settings.
 The article~\cite{Nagy-2023} examines the density of No-Three-In-Line sets on the infinite grid; they give a construction that contains $\Theta \left (\frac{n}{\log ^{1+\epsilon }n} \right )$ vertices from $[1,n]^2$ for every $n$ and conjecture that this can be improved to a linear lower bound.
 The paper~\cite{Por} treats the No-Three-In-Line Problem on a three-dimensional grid and a higher dimensional version can be found in~\cite{Suk}, whereas the papers~\cite{Cooper,Ku,Misiak} treat the problem on a torus.
+The two articles~\cite{DongXu,Suk-spheres} investigate the problem of finding large subsets of the $d$-dimensional grid with no $d+2$ vertices lying on a common hyperplane or $d$-dimensional sphere, with an extension to quadratic surfaces in~\cite{Szabo}.
+A generalised version in which configurations other than straight lines are forbidden is discussed in~\cite{Janosik}.
 The number of ways to arrange $k$ points in an $n \times n \times n$ triangular grid is given in OEIS sequence A194136.
-Other geometrical investigations into general position sets include~\cite{Balogh,Chen,Erdos}.
+Other geometrical investigations into general position sets include~\cite{Balogh,Erdos}, as well as a random version in~\cite{BaloghLuo,Chen,Chen2}.
 The general position subset selection problem in discrete geometry also has an extensive literature, including~\cite{Froese,Payne}, of which we will not attempt to give an exhaustive overview.

 In this paper we give a survey of the general position problem in the context of graph theory.
 We are therefore interested in sets of vertices of a graph $G = (V(G),E(G))$ which have a no-three-in-line property.
 This raises the question of what we mean by a `line' in a graph.
 As will be seen in Sections~\ref{sec:distancevariations} and~\ref{sec:variantsnotdistance}, this ambiguity has led to many interesting variations on the general position problem for graphs.
 The `classical' definition of the general position problem for graphs takes `line' to mean `shortest path.'